-My name is (Alexander) Niema Moshiri, and I am currently a Ph.D. student in the Bioinformatics and Systems Biology program at the University of California, San Diego.
-I work on computational biology, with a research focus on phylogenetics and phylogenomics.
-I am co-advised by Dr. Siavash Mirarab and Dr. Pavel Pevzner.
-Aside from research, I place a heavy emphasis on teaching, namely on the development of online educational content, primarily Massive Adaptive Interactive Texts (MAITs).
-For the past few years, I have worked with Dr. Pavel Pevzner and Dr. Phillip Compeau in the development of the Bioinformatics Specialization Track on Coursera, and I separately co-authored a free online MAIT on Data Structures that is being used at UCSD and USD.
+My name is (Alexander) Niema Moshiri, and I am an Associate Teaching Professor in the Computer Science & Engineering Department at the University of California, San Diego (UCSD).
+I work on computational biology, with a research focus on viral phylogenetics and epidemiology.
+I also place a heavy emphasis on teaching, namely on the development of online educational content, primarily Massive Adaptive Interactive Texts (MAITs), and I recently gave a TEDx talk on the subject, which you can find here.
+You can watch my Ph.D. defense here, and you can read my Ph.D. dissertation here.

 In addition to my appointment in the Computer Science & Engineering Department at UCSD, I have the following affiliations:

 - Department of Biomedical Informatics (UCSD School of Medicine)